temporalio/cli/temporalcli/commandsmd/commands.md

 #### Options

-* `--build-id` (string) - The new build id to be added.
+* `--build-id` (string) - The new build ID to be added.
 Required
 * `--task-queue`, `-t` (string) - Name of the Task Queue.
 Required
-* `--existing-compatible-build-id` (string) - A build id which must already exist in the version sets known by the task queue.
-The new id will be stored in the set containing this id, marking it as compatible with the versions within.
+* `--existing-compatible-build-id` (string) - A build ID which must already exist in the version sets known by the task queue.
+The new ID will be stored in the set containing this ID, marking it as compatible with the versions within.
 Required
 * `--set-as-default` (bool) - When set, establishes the compatible set being targeted as the overall default for the queue.
 If a different set was the current default, the targeted set will replace it as the new default.
 Defaults to false

 ### temporal task-queue update-build-ids add-new-default: Add a new default (incompatible) build ID to a Task Queue's 7 sets

-Creates a new build id set which will become the new overall default for the queue with the provided build id as its only member.
+Creates a new build ID set which will become the new overall default for the queue with the provided build ID as its only member.
 This new set is incompatible with all previous sets/versions

 #### Options

-* `--build-id` (string) - The new build id to be added.
+* `--build-id` (string) - The new build ID to be added.
 Required
 * `--task-queue`, `-t` (string) - Name of the Task Queue.
 Required

 ### temporal task-queue update-build-ids promote-id-in-set: Promote a build ID to become the default for its containing set

-New tasks compatible with the set will be dispatched to the default id
+New tasks compatible with the set will be dispatched to the default ID

 #### Options

-* `--build-id` (string) - An existing build id which will be promoted to be the default inside its containing set.
+* `--build-id` (string) - An existing build ID which will be promoted to be the default inside its containing set.
 Required
 * `--task-queue`, `-t` (string) - Name of the Task Queue.
 Required

 ### temporal task-queue update-build-ids promote-set: Promote a build ID set to become the default for a Task Queue